 - Crimes of Prostitution and Obscenity

-On top of to committing a felony in one of these categories, you must also commit, attempt to commit, or have the intent to commit a sex crime.
+On top of committing a felony in one of these categories, you must also commit, attempt to commit, or have the intent to commit a sex crime.